Balance8/wdi-dt-57/work/w11/d1/03-04-fetch-in-react/04-fetch.md

 ## Lab

-Use the following JSON Placeholder API Endpoint: `https://jsonplaceholder.typicode.com/posts?userId=1` to get all posts for a given user.
+Use the following JSON Placeholder API Endpoint: `https://jsonplaceholder.typicode.com/users` to get all data for all users.

 Your final product should look something like this: